 A primary cause of MI in young, fit, healthy women (and some men) with no obvious risk factors.
-These can occur during pregnancy, postpartum and peri-menopausal periods.
+Increased risk during pregnancy, postpartum and peri-menopausal periods.

 Coronary angiogram is the most common method to form diagnosis, typically using intravascular ultrasound (IVUS).